Barinderkaur15/Pewlett-Hackard-Analysis/README.md

 **5.** 2,382 employees will be available for the mentorship role

-**Recommendation**
+**Recommendation** </br>
-**1.** To find the eligiable mentor it is alos importamt to take into consideraton hoe much time and experience a particular employee have in his respective depatment , it will be better to pertition the employees dept and experinece along the birthdate to  find the the right match
+**1.** To find the eligiable mentor it is alos importamt to take into consideraton hoe much time and experience a particular employee have in his respective depatment , it will be better to pertition the employees dept and experinece along the birthdate to  find the the right match .</br>
-**2.** More information is required to find out how many new people PH need to hire in future
+**2.** More information is required to find out how many new people PH need to hire in future.</br>

 ### ERD Diagram  showing the relationship betwwen the primary Tables in this Analysis ####